RoSPA diploma

 Checklist for Buying Second-hand

-How many previous owners are there and what did they use the bike for?
+How many previous owners are there and what did they use the motorcycle

-The overall condition of the bike - a clean machine would suggest its
+The overall condition of the motorcycle - a clean machine would suggest

 Does the mileage reflect the condition? well-worn footrests and grips